snowgears/XMLShredder/README.md

 # XML Shredder

-XML Shredder is a utility to parse through an xml file and import data from specified paths into a relational database.
+XML Shredder is a utility to parse through an xml file and import data from specified paths into a relational database or export the data into a spreadsheet.
 Because it is built on SAX, it is able to handle extremely large files and is very versatile.
 Developed by [Tanner Embry](http://tannerembry.com) while at the [Claresco Corporation](http://www.claresco.com).

 Open sourced by the will of [Claresco](http://www.claresco.com).